Odd-even pricing: Use psychology to win more sales

 What is odd-even pricing

-Odd-even pricing refers to a strategy used to price products that focuses on the last digit and whether it should be – you guessed it – odd or even.
+Odd-even pricing refers to a strategy used to price products that focuses on the last digit and whether it should be odd or even.

 As the name suggests, odd prices avoid round numbers and are instead set just below an even price to make it appear lower than it really is.
 They will usually end with .95 or .99 or can also be distinctive numbers like 23 or 7.